FekDN/GABE/README.md

 **3. Physical asymmetry**
 $\alpha_i$ is 2–250 bytes per layer while $\overline{W}$ and $B_k$ are megabytes — 3–4 orders of magnitude size difference consistent with pointer semantics.
 Small in storage, high in functional impact.

-**4. CKA = 1.0 across architectures** *(structurally useful, partially open)* The basis subspace is identical across models and training states (Exp 6).
-Whether this is purely procedural or data-driven remains partially open.
-Findings 1 and Exp 19 provide strong indirect evidence it is non-trivial: a purely procedural artifact would produce uniformly distributed percentiles, not two directions pinned at the 100th percentile across three independent functional matrices.
+**4. CKA = 1.0 — resolved as optimisation trajectory artifact (Exp 26b)**
+The basis subspace is identical across models and training states (Exp 6).
+Exp 26b resolves the cause: span(B) similarity is driven entirely by **shared initialisation and data order** (seed), not by the ATen computational graph, not by architecture topology, and not by SVD arithmetic on same-shaped matrices.
+Different architectures trained from the same seed converge to span(B) alignment 2387× above random; the same architecture from different seeds lands at the random baseline (1×).
+CKA = 1.0 in pretrained models reflects a shared optimisation path (same pretrained checkpoint), not an intrinsic property of the network or its weight-space geometry.
+The memory-addressing analogy remains structurally useful: $\overline{W}$ and $B_k$ are fingerprints of the optimisation trajectory and are reusable across tasks (Exp 19, alignment 0.9996 after fine-tuning).
+The "universality" is real but procedural — it follows from where training started, not from what architecture was used.

 The memory-addressing analogy — $\overline{W}$ as RAM, $B_k$ as address space, $\alpha_i$ as pointers — is supported by these findings but remains illustrative.
 The geometric picture is now precise: training implicitly concentrates functional structure into the leading directions of inter-layer weight variance.
 Those directions ($B_1$, $B_2$) sit above the 99th percentile of the functional spectrum across three independent geometries and are stable across seeds, fine-tuning, and architectures.
 The third direction ($B_3$) is near-random, suggesting the effective functional rank of a standard Conv2d group may be 2, not L−1.